 Playa Chiquita Hotels

 There are several hotels that are close to Chiquita beach and a couple right on the beach.
 There are also a good number of vacation rentals and Airbnbs.

 This hotel is right on the beach with its own beach access trail.
 They have spacious rooms, each with a balcony and ocean view.
 Has an on-site restaurant, pool and recently finished new villas.

 This hotel has 13 bungalows designed Balinese style, pool and on-site restaurant.
-Right across the street from Chiquita beach and is a nice upscale hotel for someone looking for something rustic but modern and comfortable.
+Right across the street from Chiquita beach.
+A nice upscale hotel for someone looking for something rustic but modern and comfortable.

 This lodge has 9 rooms and suites that are perfect for couples or families with a very nature feel as they’re all wooden buildings.
 It’s a short walk to Chiquita beach and they also have a pool.

-This basic but comfortable hotel is 250 meters from Chiquita beach and has an on-site restaurant and 6 rooms with a patio.
+This basic but comfortable hotel is 250 meters from Chiquita beach.
+Has an on-site restaurant and 6 rooms with a patio.

 Tierra de Suenos Eco Lodge & Wellness Center

 This lodge has 7 wooden bungalows and is a full service wellness center, offering wellness programs and yoga classes.